balfieri/aws/README.md

 </pre>

 <p>
-The launch index is typically used to calculate which part of a larger job that this instance is supposed to perform.</p>
+The launch index is used to calculate which part of a larger job that this instance is supposed to perform.</p>

 <p>